Qamar Javed Bajwa

-Originally from Gakhar Mandi, Bajwa was born into a Punjabi Jat family of Bajwa clan in Karachi.
+Originally from Gakhar Mandi, Gujranwala, Bajwa was born into a Punjabi Jat family of the Bajwa clan in Karachi.
 Bajwa was educated at the F. G. Sir Syed College and Gordon College in Rawalpindi before joining the Pakistan Military Academy in 1978.
 Bajwa was commissioned in 1980 in the 16th Battalion of the Baloch Regiment.
-Prior to his appointment as the chief of army staff, he served at the General Headquarters as the inspector general of the training and evaluation from September 2015 to November 2016 and as field commander of the X Corps from August 2013 to September 2015 which is responsible for the area along the Line of Control in Kashmir.
+Before his appointment as the chief of army staff, he served at the General Headquarters as the inspector general of the training and evaluation from September 2015 to November 2016 and as field commander of the X Corps from August 2013 to September 2015 which is responsible for the area along the Line of Control in Kashmir.
 In addition, he served as a brigadier in the UN mission in Congo and as a brigade commander in 2007.

 Towards the end of his career as army chief, tax details of Bajwa's family members, acknowledged as a "leak" by the Pakistani government, were leaked to the press, alleging increases in the billions throughout his tenure.

+During Bajwa's tenure, military interference in Pakistan's political apparatus reached a new high, despite Bajwa's claims of remaining apolitical, two elected prime ministers, Nawaz Sharif and Imran Khan were ousted that resulted in the hightened political instability and economic stagnation of the country.